xdevagent/agentx/README.md

 - 💅 Modern UI

 # Getting started
-The simplest way to run VXEN is to use a pre-built Docker image.
+The simplest way to run AgentX  is to use a pre-built Docker image.

 > [!IMPORTANT]